aiman-al-masoud/deixiscript/docs/notes/notes.md

 # Modify noun-phrase and verb-sentence
 ```
 makro
+	noun-phrase is
-	noun-phrase is optional quantifier
+	optional quantifier
 	then optional article
 	then zero-or-more adjectives
 	then optional number
 	then one-or-more subject noun or pronoun
 	then optional subclause
 	then optional of-complement
+	then optional and-phrase
+	then optional math-expression
+makro.

+makro
-	then optional nonsubconj noun-phrase
+	and-phrase is nonsubconj then noun-phrase
+makro.

+makro
+	addition is noun-phrase plus-operator noun-phrase
+makro.

+makro
+	math-expression is addition
 makro.

 makro